 About the Listings

-We verify that the package prices are transparent and comparable to others using the same procedure code listed in our directory.
+We also verify that the package prices are transparent and comparable to others using the same procedure code listed in our directory.
 If there are any significant additions or exclusions, they are noted in our records to share that information with people who call for more information.

 About the Facilities and Providers

 Before we list any provider’s information, or allow them to participate in our directory, we pre-qualify that they meet or exceed our rigid internal standards.